 Where to buy roses

-You can buy roses as either bare root plants (the cheaper option) or as pot grown plants.
+Now you've got the lowdown on roses care, you may be tempted for some of your own.
+You can buy them as either bare root plants (the cheaper option) or as pot-grown plants.
 Follow our quicklinks below to shop roses for your garden.

 Where to buy roses in the UK: